 18) When should I submit my application?

-The Application deadline for the Ernst Mach grant worldwide is April 1st, 2018, 23:59 (CET - Central European Time) for all applications for stays during the academic year 2018/19.
+The application deadline is on the closing date mentioned in the online call at 23:59 (CET - Central European Time).
 After the deadline, all applications will be examined by experts.
 Please do not wait until the last moment of the deadline to submit your application.
 Once you press the “submit application” button, the system will automatically check if specific entries in your application is complete.
 This process may take a while and error massages may occur.
 Please also note that technical support will not be online outside office hours.